4th of July 2016 in Hermosa Beach, Redondo Beach and Manhattan Beach

-Wednesday night is shaping up to be a big night in the area, with many bars expecting huge crowds.
-Join the cult following of one of the better 80's bands out there - the Spazmatics will be tearing it up live at Saint Rocke on Tuesday evening.
-Local favorite DJ DIK will be spinning into the early hours Wednesday evening at American Junkie with Dirt Nasty.
+Thursday night is shaping up to be a big night in the area, with many bars expecting huge crowds.
+Join the cult following of one of the better 80's bands out there - the Spazmatics will be tearing it up live at Saint Rocke on Thursday evening.
+Baja Sharkeez Hermosa Beach will be hosting DJ Dangerhouse on Thursday, July 3.
 Patrick Molloy's will be hosting a 4th of July style breakfast all weekend beginning at 9:00 a.m., complete with jello shots and cocktails.
-Live music is back at BALEENkitchen for the 4th with tunes provided by Mark McMillen & Friends.
-An early morning "Make Your Own" Bloody Mary and Mimosa Bar set the table nicley for a gourmet burger bar and some brew from The Dudes' Brewing Co. will be available at BALEENkitchen's 4th of July Celebration.
+Live music starts at 3pm at BALEENkitchen for the 4th with tunes provided by Mark McMillen & Friends.
+An early morning "Make Your Own" Bloody Mary and Mimosa Bar set the table nicley for a gourmet burger bar availabe from 3-6pm during BALEENkitchen's 4th of July Celebration.
 On the premise and hidden just below BALEENkitchen, nestled against the Portofino Marina, are actual fire pits that can be frequented on any given weekend but, could also make for an intimate staging point for the fireworks show that blasts off around 9pm from Redondo Beach's Seaside Lagoon.

 Ocean Bar in Hermosa Beach celebrates a July 4th Independence Bash produced by Beryy Bly complete with two floors of music with 10 Dj's spinning all day, a rooftop deck and a view of the ocean.